Home Page

 'animal sacrifice' (the killing of the animals), but by referring

-that what is being 'sacrificed' is the meat (ie, cooked meat).
+see that what is being 'sacrificed' is the 'meat'.

 This Passover took the form of a thanksgiving meal celebration, a